flyingwolf1701/architectum_new/bmad-agent/checklists/story-draft-checklist.md

 - [ ] Key test scenarios are identified
 - [ ] Success criteria are defined
 - [ ] Special testing considerations are noted (if applicable)
+- [ ] QA testing approach is described, with verification steps that can be followed after implementation

 ## VALIDATION RESULT